 – Gary O’Neill

-The most recent match was played in March 2015 and Press Gallery Captain Andrew “Probes” Probyn filed this report:
+After the 2015 match Press Gallery Captain Andrew “Probes” Probyn filed this very unbiased report:

 PRESS GALLERY v POLLIES CRICKET MATCH